How to use credit cards effectively

 The idea is to transfer your existing credit card balance onto a credit card where the interest rate is cheaper – if possible, one where there’s an introductory period with no interest charges.

-It seems a bit odd to think that the solution to credit card debt can be a new card, but it’s really just a case of cost management.
 The lower/zero interest rate gives you some breathing space where the cost of paying the interest is reduced, which means some extra cash that can be used to clear the debt instead.

 It’s really important to make sure you use that “no interest period” to ruthlessly pay down the debt and break the “credit debt cycle” – the easiest and most dangerous trap to fall into is thinking you can deal with your debt later and just transfer the balance again.

-That cycle is problematic for two reasons – you can find that lenders will start to refuse to lend to you when you’re repeatedly switching cards, and after the introductory period ends, the interest rates will go up again and you’re back to having a debt burden that’s difficult to manage.
+You can find that lenders will start to refuse to lend to you when you’re repeatedly switching cards, and after the introductory period ends, the interest rates will go up again and you’re back to having a debt burden that’s difficult to manage.

 Planning is your friend here so make sure you have a strategy.